rggrassi/gobarber/README.md

 ### Create a new appointment:

-This terminal can be used for an authenticated client or user to schedule a time.
+This terminal can be used for an authenticated client or user to schedule a service time.